iitmcvg/iitmcvg.github.io/_completed-projects/cell_segmentation.md

 * The video `edge.avi` is the result after applying Structured Forest algorithm.
 Other outputs can be found in the `Outputs` folder.
 * Outputs of all methods can be seen at once in [this](https://drive.google.com/file/d/1mmDtpkT1wQzZ-aafKzgkFz4BpQd9eV88/view?usp=sharing) video.

+The output video file:

+{% include video id="Bq_xuVcDV30" provider="youtube" %}

+We include a few output screenshots here:

+{% include gallery caption="These are a few output screenshots" %}

 ## References